brevzin/cpp_proposals/3289_consteval_blocks/consteval-blocks.md

 # Wording

 [The simplest way to do the wording is to add a `consteval` block as a _kind_ of `$static_assert-declaration$`.
 That's the minimal diff.
-However, it's kind of weird to say that a `consteval` block literally is a `static_assert` - even if we specify the former in terms of the latter.
-So we'd rather take a few more words to get somewhere that feels more sensible.
+However, it's kind of weird to say that a `consteval` block literally is a `static_assert` - plus we need to give specific evaluation guarantees to a `consteval` block ("plainly constant-evaluated"), so we'd rather take a few more words to get somewhere that feels more sensible.
 Plus this change reduces a lot of duplication between `$empty-declaration$` and `$static_assert-declaration$`, which are treated the same in a lot of places anyway.]{.ednote}

 Change [basic.def]{.sref}/2: